marekhudyma/marekhudyma.github.io/_posts/2021-03-20-java-16-new-features.md

 ## [JEP 395: Records](https://openjdk.java.net/jeps/395)

 `Records` were introduced in `Java 14` and again in `Java 15`.
 In `Java 16`, it became a production feature.
-According to `JEP` documentation, the mail purpose of records is not to reduce boiler plate code.
+According to `JEP` documentation, the main purpose of records is not to reduce boiler plate code.
 The main goal is to provide truly immutable objects.
 Example of usage:

 ```java